Wednesday, May 25, 2016

 A modern statue

-The trade route is one tangible aspect of the legend.
+That path, a trade route, is one tangible aspect of the legend.
 Others:

-• Saint Denis preaches with his head in his hands: Decapitation is difficult and executioners might try a number of times before the head was actually severed.
+• The saint holds his head in his hands: Decapitation is difficult and executioners might try a number of times before the head was actually severed.

-• The spot where Denis is said to have collapsed was a Gallo-Roman cemetery:
+• The spot where he is said to have collapsed was a Gallo-Roman cemetery:

 Saint-Denis, une ville au Moyen Âge